WLCG-AuthZ-WG/common-jwt-profile/profile.md

 For authorization decisions, relying parties MUST NOT consider any group memberships that are **not** asserted by the OP in the token.
 Particularly, membership in a child group (e.g. `/cms/uscms`) does not imply membership in the parent group (`/cms`).

-The token does not need to list all groups the user has access to; relying parties MUST utilize only the asserted groups in the implied order.
+The token does not need to list all groups the user has access to; relying parties MUST utilize only the asserted groups in their given order.
 The `wlcg.groups` claim is optional and may either be empty or not provided at all.
 The user may provide input on the contents and ordering of this claim; this is covered in [Scope-based Group Selection](#Scope-based-Group-Selection).

 The `wlcg.groups` claim provides functionality similar to that of VOMS extensions in an X.509 proxy.
 For use cases that previously depended on the concept of VOMS _roles_ the `wlcg.groups` claim supports the concept of _optional groups_ instead.